NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 </p>

 <p align="justify">
-This repository serves as the comprehensive supplementary material for the associated scientific publication [xxxx]
+<b>This repository serves as the comprehensive supplementary material for the associated scientific publication [xxxx]</b>
 </p>

 ## Data Availability and Reproducibility Framework